bhalgalix/World-cup-pool-solidity/README.md

 18. Spain

-In this example we have 8 teams, each pair will play each other to see who advance to the next round the series to this stage will be: 1112131415161718 (the teams that classified from group stage)
+In this example we have 8 teams, each pair will play each other to see who advance to the next round the series to this stage will be: 11 12 13 14 15 16 17 18 (the teams that classified from group stage)(without spaces)

 12. Germany
 13. Panama